mugworks/go-to-movies/README.md

 ## Description

 Create an app that shows movie data from http://www.omdbapi.com/ and allows users to search by title.
-Use the API_KEY from the class Ryver channel.
+Use the API_KEY from the class Ryver channel and append to url as `http://www.omdbapi.com/?s=Star%20Wars&plot=short&r=json&apikey=<key goes here>`

 You are free to query the data for a genre, actor, whatever that you want.